ernesto1/monochrome/README.md

 # Monochrome Conky
-A collection of graphical conky interfaces to monitor your **fedora** system.
+A collection of graphical conky interfaces to monitor your system.

-If you use a different linux distribution, have a [look at the wiki](https://github.com/ernesto1/monochrome/wiki) in order to see what small changes you will need to make on the conky configurations to account for distro specific nuances.
+If you are new to conky, the [project's wiki page](https://github.com/ernesto1/monochrome/wiki) has  helpful guides to show you how to customize the conky configs to your system.

 ### Glass theme
 Setup shown in a 1920 x 1200 pixels desktop